-Examination Board: AQA English Language

-Available levels: A Level 7702

-Entry requirements: Grade 6 in English Language

-Head of Department: Miss K Trotman
+Examination Board: Available levels: Entry requirements: Head of Department: AQA English Language A Level 7702 Grade 6 in English Language Miss K Trotman

 Students are given the opportunity to:

 - develop their subject expertise by engaging creatively and critically with a wide range of texts and discourses. - create texts and reflect critically on their own processes of production, while analysing the texts produced by others. - explore the study of English language both as a medium of communication and as a topic in its own right, with an emphasis on the ability of students to pursue lines of enquiry, debate different views, and work independently to research aspects of language in action - see language as a creative tool for expression and social connection, as well as for individual cognition.